vijayraavi/elasticsearch/API-Implementation.md

 Once a request from a client application has been successfully routed to a method in a web API, the request must be processed in as efficient manner as possible.
 Consider the following points when you implement the code to handle requests:

-**GET, PUT, DELETE, HEAD, and PATCH actions must be idempotent**.
+- **GET, PUT, DELETE, HEAD, and PATCH actions should be idempotent**.

-The code that implements these requests must not impose any side-effects.
-The same request repeated over the same resource must have the same result.
+	The code that implements these requests should not impose any side-effects.
+The same request repeated over the same resource should have the same result.

 > **Note**: The article [Idempotency Patterns](http://blog.jonathanoliver.com/idempotency-patterns/) on Jonathan Oliver’s blog provides an overview of idempotency and how it relates to data management operations.